gnsrivastava/ProjectMachineLearning/ReadMe.md

 Let's look into details of each of these methods.
 What are these methods and how do they function.

-Random Forest
+**Random Forest**

-:   Random Forest is a popular machine learning algorithm that belongs to the supervised learning technique.
+Random Forest is a popular machine learning algorithm that belongs to the supervised learning technique.
 It is based on the concept of ensemble learning, which is a process of combining multiple algorithms to solve a particular problem.
 The main idea behind ensemble learning is that a group of weak models can come together to form a powerful model.

-:    Random Forest can be used for both Classification and Regression problems in ML.
+Random Forest can be used for both Classification and Regression problems in ML.
 It creates a set of decision trees from a randomly selected subset of the training set, which then aggregates the votes from different decision trees to decide the final class of the test object.
 This is known as the "wisdom of the crowd" approach, where the final prediction is based on the majority vote of the individual decision trees.

-:    The Random Forest algorithm works by creating multiple decision trees and then aggregating their predictions.
+The Random Forest algorithm works by creating multiple decision trees and then aggregating their predictions.
 This is done by randomly selecting a subset of the training data and using it to train each decision tree.
 The randomness in the selection of the training data helps to reduce the correlation between the decision trees, which in turn helps to improve the overall performance of the model.

 The key benefits of using Random Forest include:

 - Improved accuracy: By aggregating the predictions of multiple decision trees, Random Forest can achieve higher accuracy than a single decision tree.

 - Reduced overfitting: Random Forest is less prone to overfitting than a single decision tree, as the randomness in the selection of the training data helps to reduce the correlation between the decision trees.

 - Handling of missing values: Random Forest can handle missing values in the data by using the median value of the variable for regression problems and the mode for classification problems.

 - Feature importance: Random Forest can provide information on the importance of each feature in the model, which can be useful for feature selection and understanding the underlying data. [@breiman2001]

-Support Vector Machine (SVM)
+**Support Vector Machine (SVM)**

-:   Support Vector Machine (SVM) is one of the classical machine learning algorithm that belongs to the supervised learning technique.
+Support Vector Machine (SVM) is one of the classical machine learning algorithm that belongs to the supervised learning technique.
 It can be used for both Classification and Regression problems in ML.
 SVM is based on the concept of finding a hyperplane that can best separate two classes of data.
 The main idea behind SVM is to find the hyperplane that maximizes the margin between the two classes.
 The margin is defined as the distance between the hyperplane and the nearest data points from each class.
 These nearest data points are called support vectors, hence the name Support Vector Machine.
 SVM uses a kernel function to transform the data into a higher dimensional space, where it is easier to find a hyperplane that can separate the two classes.
 The most commonly used kernel functions are linear, polynomial, and radial basis function (RBF) [@cristianini2000].
 There are several types of kernel functions that can be used in Support Vector Machine (SVM), including:

 1. Linear kernel: This is the simplest kernel function, which maps the data into a higher dimensional space by preserving the original feature space.
 The linear kernel is defined as:

     $$
     K(x, y) = x^T y